SoundMindsAI/pdf-handling/README.md

 1. **Binary-Level Cleaning**:
    - Addresses hidden control characters (like 0x03) that disrupt text flow but aren't visible in text editors
-   - Applied at all sanitization levels
+   - Applied automatically as part of the main processing pipeline

 2. **Pattern-Based Cleaning**:
    - Document-specific patterns are now detected and fixed